Network Visibility

 Now we have a database of each one.
 So, we could have a database for network traffic flow information for application visibility or a database for SNMP.
 The issue with the point solution is that you can only see some things.
 Each data point acts on its island of visibility, and you will have difficulty understanding what is happening.
 At a bare minimum, you should have some automation between all these devices.

 Automation could be used to glue everything together.
-There are two variants of the Ansible architecture: a CLI version known as Ansible Core and a platform-based approach with Ansible Tower.
+Ansible architecture has two variants: a CLI version known as Ansible Core and a platform-based approach with Ansible Tower.
 Automation does not provide visibility, but it is a starting point to glue together the different point solutions to increase network visibility.

-For example, you are collecting all logs from all firewall devices and sending them to a backend for analysis.
+For example, you collect all logs from all firewall devices and send them to a backend for analysis.
 Ansible variables are recommended, and you can use the Ansible inventory variable to fine-tune how you connect to your managed assets.
 In addition, variables bring many benefits and modularity to Ansible playbooks.

 Isolated monitoring for practical network analysis and visibility